Pers8/obsidian-files/TOK/AOF History.md

 - *What is being studied, and what kind of problems can be solved ?*
 - *What are the limitations ?*
 - *What are some of the current opened, an answered or contentious question ?*
-- *Are all areas of knowledge concerned with knowledge of the past to some extent*
+- *Are all areas of knowledge concerned with knowledge of the past to some extent ?*
+- No, some fields such as mathematics are using abstract concepts that do not involve historical events but other fields such as history often use knowledge of the past to have a better understanding of the present

 ## Introduction